Conditioning LLMs to Generate Code-Switched Text: Automatic Evaluation

-The automatic metrics used in the section before are known to have poor correlation with human judgment in NLG tasks \citep{survey-nlg-metrics}, and in this section we analyse whether this poor correlation also occurs when evaluating CS generation.
-To that end, we compare the automatic metrics results with the preference-based scores obtained in Section \ref{sec:pref-based-eval}.
+The reference-based metrics used in Section~{\ref{sec:automatic-metrics}} are known to have weak correlations with human judgment in NLG tasks \mbox{\citep{survey-nlg-metrics}}, whereas JudgeLLM-based evaluations seem promising~\mbox{\citep{chiang-lee-2023-large-alternative-evaluations,wang-etal-2023-chatgpt-evaluator}}.
+In this section, we compare reference-based metrics and GPT scores with the preference-based scores obtained in Section \ref{sec:pref-based-eval}, allowing us to examine how closely these automatic metrics align with human preferences.

-We calculate Pearson's ($\rho$) correlation coefficient at instance-level, using the $550$ instances employed for the error classification and human evaluation (the output of 5 models for $110$ source sentences)\footnote{We do not consider the reference CS sentence when calculating the correlations.}.
-Each data point corresponds to the CS output of one particular model for an English source sentence, and we compute the correlation using two values: the score obtained by the model for this instance in the human preference-based evaluation of Section \ref{sec:pref-based-eval}, and the score it attains if we apply the same strategy using the values of the automatic metrics to determine the winner.
+We calculate Pearson's ($\rho$) correlation coefficient at instance-level, using the $1,000$ instances employed for the error classification and human evaluation (the output of $5$ models for $200$ source sentences).\footnote{We do not consider the reference CS sentences when calculating the correlations.} Each data point corresponds to the CS output of one particular model for an English source sentence, and we compute the correlation using two values: the score obtained by the model for this instance in the human preference-based evaluation of Section \ref{sec:pref-based-eval}, and the score it attains if we apply the same strategy using the values of the reference-based metrics to determine the winner, or, in case of JudgeLLM, the scores given by GPT.
+This allows us to directly compare the two types of evaluations on an instance-by-instance basis.

 The correlation coefficients are shown in Figure \ref{fig:heatmap}.
 The top part of the figure shows the correlation using all the instances, whereas the bottom part only considers those instances that showed some type of error, according to the error analysis described in Section \ref{sec:error-analysis-1}.
-If we consider all the instances, the maximum $\rho$ correlation value is $0.28$, which indicates a low alignment with the scores assigned by automatic metrics and human judgments.
-The metric with highest correlation is chrF, which seems to confirm previous research that reports a higher correlation with human judgement than other metrics \citep{popovic-2015-chrf}.
+These results provide a more detailed view of how the metrics behave across different subsets of instances.
+If we consider all the instances, the maximum $\rho$ correlation value with reference-based metrics is $0.09$, which indicates a low alignment with human scores.
+GPT-4o$_\mathrm{fs}$ shows a $\rho$ of $0.35$, which is stronger than reference-based metrics, but still too weak to be regarded as a reliable measure for assessing CS generation.